jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 It works.
-Can we send this function invalid data, and break it, like we did with the JS version?
+Can we send this function invalid data, and break it, just like we did with the JS version?

 :::